gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 ## UI Design

 The app uses a clean, modern design with:
-- Card-style rows with subtle shadows
+- Locations are shown in card-style rows
-- Consistent color theme (blue accent)
+- A simple color theme that fits well with iOS
-- Empty states for better UX
+- A clear way to switch between map and list views
-- Native iOS segmented control for view switching
+- Easy-to-read empty and error states
-- Full accessibility support with VoiceOver labels
+- VoiceOver support and accessibility labels included

 ## Notes